mlaucis/multiverse/blog-posts/bulding-ios-frameworks-with-storyboards.md

 # Building iOS frameworks with storyboards, nibs and resources

-For the last month I have been working on creating [Tapglue Elements](https://github.com/tapglue/elements-ios), a framework on iOS for integrating full features into third party apps.
+For the last month we have been working on creating [Tapglue Elements](https://github.com/tapglue/elements-ios), a framework on iOS for integrating full features into third party apps.
 This includes GUIs and graphical assets like images and also interacting with our current SDK which is responsible for networking and caching.
 One of the fundamental requirements was the support of the biggest dependency management tool out there for iOS: CocoaPods.

-Too my big surprise there were not many examples of frameworks that do something similar to our goal, create a full feature with its own designs and UX to be integrated into third party apps.
-The most similar examples I found actually avoided using storyboards and xib files all together and did views purely in code.
+Too our big surprise there were not many examples of frameworks that do something similar to our goal, create a full feature with its own designs and UX to be integrated into third party apps.
+The most similar examples we found actually avoided using storyboards and xib files all together and did views purely in code.

-In this post my goal is to create a step-by-step guide on how to create a framework with storyboards, xibs, assets and localisation that works with CocoaPods.
+In this post our goal is to create a step-by-step guide on how to create a framework with storyboards, xibs, assets and localisation that works with CocoaPods.
 A project containing all the code can be found [here](https://github.com/nilsen340/ios-framework-with-storyboard).

 ## Setup

-To start I recommend using CocoaPods own template for creating frameworks by running
+To start we recommend using CocoaPods own template for creating frameworks by running

 `pod lib create MyFramework`